 If you can get control of your symptoms, you buy yourself time to work toward real healing, something no cholecystectomy can provide.

 The following remedies usually work within a few minutes to an hour.
 If you feel you are having a medical emergency, then do seek urgent help.
 But if possible, try to drink some Epsom salt water or apple cider vinegar before you go.
 You may experience enough relief to avoid the trip altogether.

 Add 1 tablespoon Epsom salt (magnesium sulfate) to a cup of water, and drink it on an empty stomach.
 Epsom salt is bitter but powerful.
 The magnesium relaxes and dilates the bile ducts to enable larger stones to pass, but be prepared for possible diarrhea and cramping.
 If you don't have Epsom salt, a magnesium supplement or a couple of tablespoons of unsulphured molasses can help.

 Take 2 tablespoons apple cider vinegar mixed with a little water or apple juice.
 The bitter vinegar stimulates bile flow and contains malic acid to soften gallstones for smoother passage and pain relief.
 This is a favorite for many.

 Soak in a hot bath or apply heat to your gallbladder with a heating pad or hot water bottle to relax the area and enable the stone to pass.
 Applying a castor oil pack is even better.
-Soak a small flannel cloth or hand towel with castor oil, place it against the skin over your gallbladder, then cover it with a towel or plastic to hold in the moisture.
-Place a heating pad or hot water bottle on top for at least 30 minutes.
-The castor oil reduces inflammation, increases liver activity, and stimulates healing.
+The heat helps release the stone while the oil penetrates deep to reduce inflammation, increase liver activity, and stimulate healing.